-Microsoft Corp announces 'creators update' for Windows 10
+Microsoft announces 3D features for new Windows update

-NEW YORK CITY Microsoft Corp (MSFT.O) on Wednesday announced a free "creators update" to its Windows 10 operating system for computers.
+NEW YORK Microsoft Corp (MSFT.O) on Wednesday announced a free update to its Windows operating system that lets users take photos and edit content in three dimensions, in a bid to raise excitement for its declining computing business.

-The update, coming in early 2017, includes new features for augmented and virtual reality gaming, said Terry Myerson, Microsoft's executive vice president for the Windows and devices group, at a product launch event in New York.
+The Windows 10 Creators Update, coming in early 2017, lets users on mobile devices take three-dimensional photos by scanning an object as they walk around it.
+It also allows for 3D graphics in Microsoft's popular PowerPoint presentation software, and a new "Paint 3D" application lets people edit photos and other designs in three dimensions.

-It also lets users on mobile devices take three-dimensional photos by scanning an object as they walk around it.
-Microsoft also is launching "Paint 3D" to allow for the editing of photos and other designs in three dimensions.
+The technology company also announced a new Surface Book laptop whose battery life is 30 percent longer at 16 hours.

-The operating system update comes as the Windows and mobile business is struggling.
+The revamped operating system and accessories, which also will let users tour world heritage sites in virtual reality, come as Microsoft's Windows and mobile business is struggling.

 Revenue for the unit fell 1.8 percent last quarter to $9.29 billion, Microsoft said last week.
 It forecast the division's sales at up to $11.6 billion for this quarter, well below year-earlier results of $12.7 billion.